Tamara Korpatsch

 Tamara Korpatsch (born 12 May 1995) is a German tennis player.

-She has a career-high singles WTA ranking of No. 71, achieved on 23 October 2023, and doubles ranking of No. 290, achieved on 21 October 2024.
-Korpatsch owns one singles title on the WTA Tour.
-She has also won one singles title on WTA Challenger Tour and eleven singles titles on the ITF Circuit.
+She has a career-high singles WTA ranking of world No. 46, achieved on 27 July 2026 and a best doubles ranking of No. 129, attained on 14 September 2026.

+Korpatsch won two singles titles on the WTA Tour.
+She has also won one singles title on the WTA 125 and 13 singles titles on the ITF Circuit.

-Professional career
+Career

-2016-2017: WTA Tour debut in doubles
+2016–17: WTA Tour debut

 Korpatsch made her WTA Tour debut at the Swiss Open in the doubles draw, partnering Ekaterina Yashina.

 In December 2017, she won the singles title at the National German Championships.

 2020: Grand Slam debut

-She made her Grand Slam main-draw debut at the French Open and the US Open.
+Korpatsch made her Grand Slam main-draw debut at the French Open, where she lost to 25th seed Amanda Anisimova in the first round.

+At the US Open, she was defeated by wildcard entrant CiCi Bellis in three sets.